ucsb-cs56-webapps/ucsb-cs56-scrapstosnacks/README.md

 Take note that we have keys for MongoDB and for the FOOD2FORK API.
 Both are applied in different areas but were both put into the env.sh file

+#Creating an API KEY

+To set up an API key with food2fork, simply click on the website.
+There should be a link that says "Join Food2Fork" Once you register with an emiail, you will be given an API key.
+Please take note that you will only have 50 API calls per day if you want to use it for free.